jmcanterafonseca/jmcanterafonseca.github.io/_posts/2020-09-14-javascript-definitive-guide-2020-review.markdown

 Javascript is a language in continuos evolution.
 From its original roots as a form validation language on the Web to being nowadays a complete programming language intended to both front-end and backend (Node.js) development.
 During this more than **20 years** journey the language has been extended, and starting from 2015, (*ES6* major milestone) it has evolved year after year incorporating different features largely demanded by the community.

 As strong tech professionals, we are required not to only keep up to date on this important technology, but also to **fully understand** how it works under the hood, including its main APIs, operators and idiomatic constructs.
 I have always considered [David Flanagan](https://davidflanagan.com/)'s books the reference ones on Javascript.
-I had the honour to work together with him in the Firefox OS project and he kindly arranged to hand me a copy of the [Seventh Edition](https://www.oreilly.com/library/view/javascript-the-definitive/9781491952016/) that has came out very recently.
 [Sixth edition](https://www.oreilly.com/library/view/javascript-the-definitive/9781449393854/) was published 9 years ago and since then Javascript has consolidated as one of the most modern, active and flexible programming languages.
+I had the honour to work together with David in the Firefox OS project and he kindly arranged to hand me a copy of the [Seventh Edition](https://www.oreilly.com/library/view/javascript-the-definitive/9781491952016/) that has came out very recently.

-This blog post is a summary of the main **review highlights** I can make after reading the book.
+This blog post is a summary of the main **review highlights** I can make after reading the **7th edition** of *"Javascript.
+The Definitive Guide"*.
 I can confess that I have really enjoyed it, as it has helped me to gain an overview of where the language is and where it is headed to.
 In addition, I have been able to fully grasp, among other things, how *classes*, *modules* or *asynchronous operators* really work.

 ## 📖 General overview of the book